 Although the parent may be able to perform physical therapy at home, you’ll need compensation to cover other treatment methods and losses associated with your child’s condition.
 An experienced attorney in Michigan can demand payment for your child’s treatment and any other losses you and your family have incurred.

 We understand families’ challenges when dealing with birth injuries.
 We are dedicated to providing compassionate legal representation and fighting for the rights of those affected by Erb’s palsy.

 Click to contact our Michigan Erb's Palsy lawyers today

 Damages an Erb’s Palsy Lawyer Can Fight for

-An Erb’s palsy diagnosis can result in a number of expenses and losses other than treatment bills.
-Although being able to pay for your child’s medical bills is the primary purpose for seeking damages, getting the most out of your claim can help relieve some of the pressure that comes with such a diagnosis.
+An Erb’s palsy diagnosis can result in expenses and losses other than treatment bills.
+Although being able to pay for your child’s medical bills is the primary purpose for seeking damages, getting the most out of your claim can help relieve some of the financial pressure that comes with an Erb’s palsy diagnosis.

 A lawyer in Montana can review your case and determine which damages you’re eligible to receive.
 Here are several of the costs and losses your attorney can help you seek compensation for:

 - Pain and suffering